tetujin/SenbayKit-Browser/README.md

 // reader.stop();
 ```

-You can decode a QRcode on any other screens by using screen capture function on web browser.
+You can decode a QRcode on any other screens by using screen capture function.
 You can easily connect the function using **[getScreenId](https://github.com/muaz-khan/getScreenId)** library.
 Just adding the following code into HTML and JavaScript, you can scan QRcodes on any other screens.

 ```html